Single node cluster migration guide

-Migrate from legacy single machine to a high availability cluster.
+Migrate from single node cluster to a high availability cluster.

 Prerequisites

-To get started with your migration from legacy single machine to a high availability cluster, you’ll need the following prepared in advance:
+To get started with your migration from a single node cluster to a high availability cluster, you’ll need the following prepared in advance:

-• Single machine BugSnag On-premise instance with the latest version installed
+• Single node BugSnag On-premise instance with the latest version installed

-• Ruby 2.7 or higher on the single machine BugSnag On-premise instance
+• Ruby 2.7 or higher on the single node BugSnag On-premise instance

 Migration Overview